I am sure you have heard about Bitcoin by now.

 Ledger Nano X is a hardware wallet from a French start-up.
-This is the most modern and functional Bitcoin wallet that you can purchase in 2019.
-This hardware wallet works with desktop and mobile and comes with in-built battery.
+This is the most modern and functional Bitcoin wallet that you can purchase in 2021.
+This hardware wallet works with desktop and mobile and comes with an in-built battery.

 You can store up to 100+ cryptocurrencies and using Ledger Nano X, you can use it as a login for many exchanges.

 Some of the supported coins by Ledger Nano X are:

 - Cardona (ADA)

 - Monero (XMR)